 The loan receivable is from a third party.
 A corporate guarantee is provided by the parent company of the borrower, as security over the loan.
+The Directors and the Investment Manager consider credit risk with respect to this balance to be low as the parent company of the borrower has sufficient assets with which to repay the loan at the reporting date.
 See note 5.